silver13/BoldClash-BWHOOP-B-03/README.md

 ### work in progress

-The CLK and DAT pads on the board are marked in reverse.
-The same pads in the connector are marked correctly.
-The connector is wired ( Batt+) ( Gnd ) ( DAT ) ( SCK ) .
-It's a Microjst 1.25 pitch connector.
+Programming connector is a Microjst 1.25 pitch connector.
 Don't wire positive to st-link as you may overcharge the battery if conencted or damage st-link.

 The programming has the "keil usb bug" and as such it needs a workaround.
+The bug concerns windows only.

-Specific Blue instructions ( same flashing procedure): https://www.rcgroups.com/forums/showthread.php?2721755-H8-blue-board-flashing-instructions#post35501995
+Specific instructions same as: BlueH8 instructions: https://www.rcgroups.com/forums/showthread.php?2721755-H8-blue-board-flashing-instructions#post35501995